cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 You can define other relationships between nodes by clicking, holding and dragging the pointer from the right (exit) arrow of one node to the left (entrance) arrow of another.
 This action generates a *connected-to* relationship type.

-To connect networks to a platform node, click and drag a line from the VNIC square at the bottom of the node to the left (entry) side of the network.
-The connection is reflected as a black square in the VNIC.
+To connect networks, subnets and ports to a platform node, click and drag a line from the VNIC square at the bottom of the node to the left (entry) side of the network.
+The connection is reflected as a colored square in the VNIC.
 Each square in the VNIC represents one connected network.

 ![Blueprints List]({{< img "composer/connect-to-network.png" >}})